This post was most recently updated on May 26th, 2020

 There are a few different forms of lime that you can add to raise your soil pH.

-Dolomitic limestone will also add manganese to the soil.
+Dolomitic limestone will also add magnesium to the soil.
 Apply it in the fall because it takes several months to alter the pH.

-Plain limestone will only add calcium carbonate in the form of lime without the manganese
+Plain limestone will only add calcium carbonate in the form of lime without the magnesium

 Crushed oyster shells add all sorts of beneficial minerals as well as lime.